wkvasnikoff/BingAds-docs/BingAds/scripts/reference/AdGroup.md

 String|Name of the ad group.

 ## <a name="isenabled"></a>isEnabled
-Returns a Boolean value that determines if this ad group is enabled.
+Returns a Boolean value that indicates if this ad group is enabled.

 ### Returns:
 |Type|Description|